 The small organization can, therefore, benefit from this guidance by selecting those parts of the decision-making process that can help them.

 The key ingredients of success in the application of terotechnology are enthusiasm and cooperation throughout a well-structured organization with impetus maintained by enthusiastic senior managers.
 Discipline too, is important to efficient application and managers need to specify the degree of analysis which backs different levels of decision-making in various phases of assets the organization is operating.
-In order to arrive at the right key performance indicators of the business processes, it is essential that adequate and quality data are available within the enterprise to support the required confidence level limits that are possible to attain after adoption of Terotechnology.
+In order to arrive at the right key performance indicators of the business processes, it is essential that adequate and quality data are available within the enterprise to support the required confidence level limits that are possible to attain after adoption of terotechnology.

 Regardless of the success (or failure) achieved in the management of an asset, the experience can provide valuable feedback which is fundamental requirement of terotechnology.
 This feedback is gathered by monitoring decisions, actions, consequences and the lifetime performance of the asset and can be used to improve confidence in new decisions.